cheapsteak/npmcharts.com/README.md

 * [Jade](http://jade-lang.com) files to HTML
 * [Stylus](http://learnboost.github.io/stylus) files to CSS
 * [ES6+ JavaScript](https://babeljs.io) files to ES5 Javascript through [browserify](http://browserify.org/)
-    * You are able to use 'require' in your client-side code
+    * You are able to use `import` in your client-side code
 * Uses [BrowserSync](http://www.browsersync.io/) to serve your static files to localhost:9001 and to automatically reload your browser when files change.

 ## Getting things up and running